mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 Class templates give a generic functionality, which may be applied to objects of different types.
 Objects of any type may be passed to a template class, which allows them to be used for storage purposes.
-Within this project, templates are demonstrated in two areas, however, only one is implamented as a class for storage purposes.
+Within this project, templates are demonstrated in two areas, however, only one is implemented as a class for storage purposes.
 The other is a functor, used in conjunction with vectors, and shall be explained in the "Vector" section.